PovertyAction/New_HFCs-Readmes/05_data_readme.txt

 - 03_bc

 This is where you should download the raw back check data directly from the server.
 When running the HFCs, you can pull in this data and compare it to the original dataset.
-THe HFCs will output any discrepancies that need to be looked at.
+THe HFCs will output any discrepancies that need to be reconciled.

 - 04_monitoring